Products in double categories, revisited: Introduction

 The essence of the idea is easily explained.
-As reviewed in \cref{sec:family-construction}, the free coproduct completion of a category $\cat{C}$ is a category, often called $\Fam(\cat{C})$, whose objects are indexed families of objects in $\cat{C}$.
+As reviewed in Section \ref{sec:family-construction}, the free coproduct completion of a category $\cat{C}$ is a category, often called $\Fam(\cat{C})$, whose objects are indexed families of objects in $\cat{C}$.
 This logic can be turned around.
 Forgetting the definition of coproducts and starting from the family construction, one can define a category $\cat{C}$ to have coproducts just when the embedding $\Delta: \cat{C} \to \Fam(\cat{C})$ that sends objects in $\cat{C}$ to singleton families has a left adjoint, $\Sigma: \Fam(\cat{C}) \to \cat{C}$.
 Products can then be defined by dualization.
-We will follow this procedure for double categories, constructing a double category of families, $\DblFam(\dbl{D})$, on a double category $\dbl{D}$ and then defining $\dbl{D}$ to have (colax) coproducts just when the embedding $\Delta: \dbl{D} \to \DblFam(\dbl{D})$ has a (colax) left adjoint $\Sigma: \DblFam(\dbl{D}) \to \dbl{D}$, in the sense of Grandis and Paré's theory of adjunctions between double categories \cite{grandis2004,grandis2019}.
+We carry out an analogous procedure for double categories, constructing a double category of families, $\DblFam(\dbl{D})$, on a double category $\dbl{D}$ and then defining $\dbl{D}$ to have (colax) coproducts just when the embedding $\Delta: \dbl{D} \to \DblFam(\dbl{D})$ has a (colax) left adjoint $\Sigma: \DblFam(\dbl{D}) \to \dbl{D}$, in the sense of Grandis and Paré's theory of adjunctions between double categories \citep{grandis2004,grandis2019}.

 In a hypothetical double category of families, objects should clearly be indexed by sets, as in the one-dimensional case, but proarrows admit at least two possible indexing schemes.
 One could insist that an indexed family of proarrows go between indexed families of objects with the same indexing set.
 That choice leads to cocartesian double categories and their infinitary analogues.
 However, having adopted the unbiased perspective, enforcing equality of indexing sets seems artificial, even uncategorical insofar as it asks for equality between objects.
 A more flexible approach takes a family of proarrows to be indexed by an arbitrary \emph{span} between the object indexing sets.
 Thus, given a double category $\dbl{D}$, a proarrow in $\DblFam(\dbl{D})$ from an indexed family of objects $(x_i)_{i \in I}$ to another $(y_j)_{j \in J}$ consists of a span $I \xfrom{\ell} A \xto{r} J$ of sets together with a family of proarrows in $\dbl{D}$ of the form